gunthercox/ChatterBot/docs/django/training.rst

 .. note::

-   You can also specify paths to corpus files or directories of corpus files in the :code:`training_data` list.
+   You can also specify paths to corpus files or directories of corpus files in the ``training_data`` list.

 See the documentation for the :ref:`training-classes` for other training class options that can be used here.